Bake to the roots

 • 4

-The difference to the regular vanilla crescents is small – instead of butter, I used (vegan) plant-based margarine.
-Some of the classic recipes ask for egg or egg yolk, some don’t – so leaving it out completely to “veganize” the cookies is not that big of a deal.
-The nuts and the fat keep the dough together so no egg needed.
-To leave out eggs in a bake is often not a problem – as long as it is only a small amount.
+The difference from the regular vanilla crescents is small – instead of butter, I used (vegan) plant-based margarine.
+Some of the classic recipes ask for egg or egg yolk, and some don’t – so leaving it out completely to »veganize« the cookies is not that big of a deal.
+The nuts and the fat keep the dough together so no egg is needed.
+To remove eggs in a bake is often not a problem – as long as it is only a small amount.

 INGREDIENTS / ZUTATEN